allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/330-chart.en.md

 Helm is a tool to help you manage Kubernetes applications.
 It uses a packaging format called Helm Chart, which allows you to define / install / upgrade / delete Kubernetes applications.
-For example, when a deployment, a service for a web service that you service must be defined, and there is a required role, bundle it all and manage it like a package.
+For example, when a deployment must be defined and there is a required role, Helm bundles it and manages it like a package.
 In addition to creating your own software, you can easily download and use software created by others using Helm.
-Typical examples are metrics-server and prometheus.
+Typical examples are metrics-server and Prometheus.

 In this chapter, we will look at how you can deploy Helm Chart to EKS cluster with CDK.